InformaticsMatters/dls-fragalysis-stack-kubernetes/docs/source/administration/related-repositories.rst

 .. rubric:: Footnotes

 .. [#f1] This repository creates a Nextflow/Slurm/Munge/Pulsar cluster
-         rthat can be used but it was not employed to create the existing Galaxy/Condor cluster, which created independently of our tools.
+         that can be used but it was not employed to create the existing Galaxy/Condor cluster, which created independently of our tools.